Lewis Agonistes by Louis Markos

 *9 Using the example of Emeth from The Last Battle (see pgs.
 88-89), distinguish between universal salvation and the notion that those who earnestly seek will find.
 Here are some related scripture passages to consider: Matthew 7:21-23; Matthew 13:24-30; Luke 16:19-31; Jeremiah 29:13; Matthew 7:7-8; Hebrews 11:6

-Chapter 4 - Wrestling with Evil & Suffering
+4 - Wrestling with Evil &

 *10 Markos makes the observation at the top of page 91 that "our modern Western world, which has seen a decrease in human suffering unparalleled in human history, seems less able to deal with pain and more quick either to blame God ... or to deny his existence altogether."
 Do you agree with the above statement?
 If so, do you have any theories why this might be the case?